andferrari/PAINTER.jl/doc/source/installation.rst

 * `HDF5.jl <https://github.com/timholy/HDF5.jl>`_: for writing JLD ("Julia data") variables.

 They will be *automaticaly* installed during ``PAINTER.jl`` installation.
-Note that they require developpement tools included for example for OSX in ``Command Line Tools`` and for ubuntu in the ``build-essential`` package.
+Note that they require development tools included for example for OSX in ``Command Line Tools`` and for ubuntu in the ``build-essential`` package.

 To install ``PAINTER.jl``, type from a Julia session the following commands: